-There are probably more than a few in London who wonder why the word "Diorama" adorns the facade of this building, and are oblivious to it's connection with photography's origins.
+There are probably more than a few in London who wonder why the word "Diorama" adorns the facade of this building, and are oblivious to its connection with photography's origins.
 Sitting amongst other John Nash white stucco facades circling Regent's Park, other than the word Diorama painted along the top, one would assume it to be just another office or mansion.
 But it is a unique structure that is directly connected with the birth of photography.
-Build not in a box, but branching into a Y configuration at the rear, it was the world's second Diorama built by Jacques Louis Mandé Daguerre.
-You may recognise this name from the daguerrotype, one of the first photographic processes named after him.
-The enormous success of the diorama injected fervour Daguerre's quest of finding a means of producing a perfect likeness of life.
+Not built in a typical box configuration, but branching into a Y at the rear, it was the world's second Diorama built by Jacques Louis Mandé Daguerre.
+You may recognize this name from the daguerreotype, one of the earliest photographic processes named after him.
+The enormous success of the diorama injected fervor Daguerre's quest of finding a means of producing a perfect likeness of life.

-In the years leading up the announcement of the invention of the daguerrotype process in 1839, (considered the birth of photography by many), Daguerre was entertaining the masses through the Diorama.
+In the years leading up the announcement of the invention of the daguerreotype process in 1839, (considered the birth of photography by many), Daguerre was entertaining the masses through the Diorama.
 Two Daguerre diorama's existed, with imitators close behind.
 The first was built in Paris in 1822.
 So successful, another was built in London the following year (pictured).
 Daguerre coined the word diorama from a combination of Greek "di" - (through), and "orama" - (that which is seen).
-Today, the word diorama would be seen as referring to a static dimensional display of objects arranged in front of a backdrop depicting a scene we are to believe them in.
+Today, the word diorama refers to a static dimensional display of objects arranged in front of a backdrop depicting a scene we are to believe them in.
 Natural history museums are incomplete without their dioramas of taxidermy and dinosaur fossils placed in front of a painted backdrop.
-A frozen theatre set of the inanimate.
+A frozen display of the inanimate.

 It's was no accident that the photographic image was Daguerre's next target.
 He had conquered painting through this theatrical experience.
 The only way to improve on this and bring art closer to life, was to capture a true likeness of the world.

 Daguerre read scientific books, meddled with various experiments with lenses and the camera obscura, but was nowhere near discovering anything remotely close to capturing the photographic image.
-It was his introduction to a fellow experimenter located in southern France, Joseph Nicéphore Niépce, by their common lens maker in Paris, which placed Daguerre on their right path.
-The lens maker recognised that both he and, Niépce, were working towards the same goal.
-He put Daguerre in touch with Niépce, and they eventually became business partners with the goal of creating a repeatable, quality photographic process.
+It was his introduction to a fellow experimenter located in southern France, Joseph Nicéphore Niépce by their common lens maker in Paris, which placed Daguerre on their right path.
+The lens maker recognized that both he and Niépce were working towards the same goal.
+He put Daguerre in touch with Niépce and they eventually became business partners with the goal of creating a repeatable, quality photographic process.
 Niépce was much closer to achieving this than Daguerre.
 He had already captured a permanent photographic image in the early 1820s using a process he called Heliography, (which is the oldest photograph in existence).
 But this process produced a crude image that required many hours of bright daylight to expose, and most eventually turned black.
-It required refinement before it could be useful.
+It required much refinement before it could be useful.

-Daguerre was provided with the missing link, bringing him within reach of a solution.
+Daguerre was provided with this missing link, bringing him within reach of a solution.
 Niépce became ill and died from a stroke in 1833, never seeing the fruits of his labour.
 Daguerre continued to experiment with his newly expanded knowledge and eventually discovered a repeatable process that created an incredibly detailed image on a plate of silvered copper.
-This new process only required a 30 minute exposure.
-Daguerre announced the invention of the daguerrotype in 1839.
+This new process only required a 30-minute exposure.
+Daguerre announced the invention of the humbly named daguerreotype in 1839.

 Remarkably, the building is still there, complete with the original "Diorama" inscription along the top of the facade.
-Even more remarkable, I've just discovered that the building is currently vacant and for sale!
+From my understanding it is a listed (protected) building, so shouldn't be disappearing anytime soon.
+Remarkably, I've just discovered that the building is currently vacant and for sale!
 If there was ever a location in the world appropriate for a museum dedicated to photography, this would be it.
-There are few locations in the world directly linked with the birth of photography, let alone on in the middle of central London, and available!
+There are few locations in the world directly linked with the birth of photography, let alone in the middle of central London, (and available!).
 This would the ideal location for a museum that tells the story of the birth of photography.
-Britain desperately needs a national museum of photography, though I don't think this location would be large enough.
-Perhaps this building could be part of a national museum of photography?
+Britain desperately needs a national museum of photography.
+Perhaps this building could be part of one?

 Much of my knowledge about the Diorama and Daguerre is from Helmut and Alison Gernsheim's wonderfully informative book, “L.J.M Daguerre, The History of the Diorama and the Daguerreotype”.
 Dover Publications, New York, second edition, 1968.